 More expensive than some on the market

 If you're thinking of investing in some Nike workout clothes, then you came to the right place.
-Whether you’re a yoga bunny or a running fanatic (or you love a bit of both) it’s important to have the best workout clothes that will accommodate your workout needs.
+Whether you’re a yoga bunny or a running fanatic (or you love a bit of both) it’s important to have gear that will accommodate your workout needs.

 The sign of a good activewear brand is one that offers something for everyone—whether you prefer high-intensity workouts or slower, less physically demanding sessions.
 Gym clothes are designed to make working out a more comfortable and pleasant experience—whatever the activity.